tupui/batman/README.rst

 Then to install::

     cd kernel
-    make
+    python setup.py build_fortran
+    python setup.py install
+    python setup.py build_sphinx

+The latter is optionnal as it just build the documentation in case of a change.

 Getting started
 ---------------

 All changes can be found in the :ref:`changes`. ``JPOD`` folder contrains two subfolders: ``kernel`` and ``test_cases``.
 The latter contains examples that you can adapt to you needs.
 You can find more information about the cases within the respectives ``README.rst`` file.
 A detailled example can be found in :ref:`tutorial`.
-Shoud you be interested by the implementation, consider reeding :ref:`readme`.
+Shoud you be interested by JPOD's implementation, consider reeding :ref:`introduction`.

 Development Model
 -----------------